Accessibility Resource Center

 ARC Responsibilities in Supporting Attendance Flexibility

-- Review documentation and meet with students to better understand their disability-related experiences.
+• Review documentation and meet with students to better understand their disability-related experiences.
 Through this interactive process, an Accessibility Advisor determines if a student needs modification to class attendance policies to mitigate disability-related impacts throughout the semester.
-If so, the ARC Accessibility Advisor will meet with the student, review course syllabus, and consult with the instructor of record to determine the attendance accommodation for the student and course.

-- Review course syllabus and, if needed, consult with an support instructors in determining reasonableness of accommodations or how to implement this accommodation considering essential class elements.
+• Review the course syllabus attendance policy as outlined in the Attendance Flexibility Questionnaire (completed by the instructor).
+If needed, consult with and support instructors in determining reasonableness of accommodations or how to implement this accommodation considering essential class elements.

 Faculty Responsibilities When Facilitating Attendance Flexibility